-Funding Mechanism No. Initial R&D, demonstration and training (project covered 100%) 58 Households vulnerable to child labor & trafficking (project covered 100%) 16 30% discount for the first 200 early adopters and/or with credit obtained from 42 one of the three partner financial institutions.
+Funding Mechanism Number Built Initial R&D, demonstration and training (project covered 100%) 58 Households vulnerable to child labor & trafficking (project covered 100%) 30% discount for the first 200 early adopters and/or with credit obtained from 42 one of the three partner financial institutions.
 MASLOC (GHS 1000 credit) 0 Class 1 Certification scheme (project covered 100%) 15 50% discount to replace Morrison stoves built during the early stages of the 34 project by processors with their own funding and/or credit from financial institutions.
-SFMP 88% cost covered for double oven (excluding cost of one fat collector) 141 Total SFMP 306 FISHIERIES COMMISSION 88% cost covered for double oven (excluding 214 cost of one fat collector) TOTAL 520
+SFMP 88% cost covered for double oven (excluding cost of one fat collector) 141 Total SFMP 306 FISHIERIES COMMISSION 88% cost covered for double oven (excluding 400 cost of one fat collector) 400 Demand from aquaculture farmers 17 TOTAL 723